-FCNL Policy Statement
+The World We Seek: FCNL Legislative Policy Statement

-The FCNL General Committee, or board of governors, determines the legislative policy and priorities of the organization.
-The FCNL Policy Statement sets forth FCNL's broad objectives for public policy.
-The General Committee revises and updates the Policy Statement on an ongoing basis.
-FCNL's legislative priorities for each Congress are drawn from the policy statement.
+The World We Seek, FCNL's policy statement, sets forth FCNL's broad objectives for public policy.
+The General Committee, or board of governors, revises and updates the statement on an ongoing basis.Legislative priorities for each Congress are drawn from the policy statement.

 "Inasmuch as ye have done it unto one of the least of these . . . ye have done it unto me."
 We believe that God dwells in each human soul, and therefore it is the birthright of all persons to live a life of dignity with access to the basic necessities for human growth and development.
 Accordingly, we believe that all members of society should take responsibility for each other, not only to provide the essentials of life but also to ensure an opportunity for meaningful work and recreation so that each can contribute to society according to his or her abilities.
 Society benefits when families and communities make commitments to care for their members.